What is a Wetland?

 For the species profile of a wetland plant we decided to pick hydrilla.
 It is an extremely competitive invader that we have only recently found ways to control.
-Of particular interest, they have found a small fly larvae that eats through hydrilla.
-We went filmed this episode at the Army Corp of Engineer's Lewisville, TX research facility and at their Vicksburg, MS research facility.
+Of particular interest, there is a small fly larvae that eats through hydrilla.
+We filmed the following episode at the Army Corp of Engineer’s Lewisville, TX, research facility and at their Vicksburg, MS, research facility.

 How you can help Save Wetlands

-This may or may not come as a surpise but Wetlands have been reported to be the number one threatened ecosystem in the world today.
-People often see wetlands as wastelands and non-productive land.
-These valuable regions are filled in and destroyed.
+This may or may not come as a surpise, but Wetlands have been reported to be the most threatened ecosystem in the world today.
+People often see wetlands as wastelands and non-productive land, and these valuable regions are filled in and destroyed.
 This is endangering human, plant, and animal life at an alarming rate.
 So what can you do?
-To help we've found some great links to help you plan your course of action.
+To help, we’ve found some great links to help you plan your course of action:

 - Volunteer your Vacation to Save a Wetland: Earthwatch.org is an organization that actually pairs researchers with volunteers in all kinds of habitats.
 Go to the webpage and search wetlands.
 You’ll see all sorts of trips planned.
 They change all the time so search often.

-- Join a Wetland Monitoring Group: The Izaak Walton Leage can help set you up with a local group.
+- Join a Wetland Monitoring Group: The Izaak Walton League can help set you up with a local group.
 Give them a call at 1-800-BUG-IWLA.

-- Be creative and go explore your own wetlands.
-Find something that you can do like setting up bird shelters, picking up trash, or just monitoring it month to month.
-You'll find that you'll enjoy the time you spend at your wetland and you'll want to do everything you can to keep it just like it is.
+- Be creative, and explore your own wetlands.
+Find something that you can do like setting up bird shelters, picking up trash, or just monitoring a wetland month to month.
+You’ll find that you’ll enjoy the time you spend at your wetland, and you’ll want to do everything you can to keep it just like it is.